- Lord Robert Baden-Powell, Founder of Scouting

 Chartered in 1959, Boy Scout Troop 60 has been building youth leaders for over 65 years.

-While every BSA Troop follows the same Scouting Guidelines, each Boy Scout Troop has their own way of meeting Scouting's Goals.
-Our primary method of building Citizenship and Leadership is through Adventure.
+While every Scout Troop follows the same Scouting Guidelines, each Scouting America Troop has their own way of meeting Scouting's Goals.
+Our primary method of building Citizenship and Leadership is through Adventure and the Outdoor Experience.

-Our High Adventure Program works on team building, skills development and prepares Scouts for the Big High Adventure Outing in the summer.
+Our High Adventure Program works on team building, skills development and preparing Scouts for the Big High Adventure Outing each summer.
 Our Program cycles through Backpacking, Biking and Canoeing, so every year is fresh and exciting!

 If you are looking for great Adventures and the Challenges that come with it, Troop 60 might just be the thing for you.

-We are lucky to have team of dedicated Adult Leaders and Mentors.
+We are lucky to have a team of dedicated Adult Leaders and Mentors.

-Skills and backgrounds include Mountain Guiding, Fish and Wildlife, Cycling, Backpacking, Military, EMS, Hospital and Wilderness Medicine, Shooting Sports, Watercraft, Aquatics, Culinary Arts, World Scouting, IT, Sales and even Clamming.
+Skills and backgrounds include Mountain Guiding, Fish and Wildlife, Cycling, Backpacking, Military, EMS, Hospital and Wilderness Medicine, Fieldcraft, Outdoor Ethics, Shooting Sports, Watercraft, Aquatics, SCUBA, Culinary Arts, World Scouting, IT, Sales and even Clamming.

 Many of our Adult Leaders are Instructors for our Council Wilderness First-Aid, Winter Adventure Skills, Shooting Sports and Leadership programs.

-We share our knowledge with our Scouts, keep them out of harms way and serve as role models as they develop their own leadership skills.
+Our Adult Leaders share their knowledge with our Scouts, keep them out of harms way and serve as role models as Scouts develop their own leadership and team skills.

-Scouts learn how to work as a team and become leaders through experiential learning, watching older Scouts and Adult Leaders and sometimes through failure.
-They learn by doing.
+Scouts learn how to work as a team and become leaders through experiential learning, watching older Scouts and Adult Leaders, through success as well as through failure.
+Our Scouts learn by doing.

 Troop meetings are planned and conducted by the youth leaders, under the coaching and guidance of the Scoutmaster and our Trained Adult Scouters.